ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 normal = rectangle(width, height)
 ```

-So now if we switch back to Python,
-So how does Python do it?
+So now if we switch back to Python (which doesn't have function overloading), how does Python do it?

 ------
 ```python [4]